pardus79/woocommerce-bitcoin-price-display/README.md

 - Periodically pulls exchange rate data from your BTCPay Server every 10 minutes
 - Displays product prices in sats throughout your WooCommerce store
-- Button to allow customers to toggle USD price display (There's a setting to disable this)
+- Button to allow customers to toggle USD price display (If enabled)
 - Detects your store's set currency and converts appropriately
-- Can display currency and Sats prices side-by-side
+- Can display currency and Sats prices together in several formats
+- Ability to add text before & after the sats amount, as well as a Font Awesome icon before that.

 ## Requirements